 In the academy we use a restorative approach to resolving and repairing conflict and tackling challenging behaviour.
 All consequences have a learning outcome and aim to teach children that there are always repercussions for poor choices and inappropriate behaviour.
 Our goal is to help the children learn to make informed and positive decisions and to choose a better way.
 If a child does make poor choices, whether it is deliberate or unintentional, the academy consequence system is applied to ensure we maintain a safe and positive learning environment for the academy community.
-Sanctions are applied as appropriate to the situation or circumstance of the behaviour (or the age/need of the pupil).
+Sanctions are applied as appropriate to the situation and/or circumstance of the behaviour (or the age/need of the pupil).
+If pupils with additional needs struggle to meet behaviour expectations, we will support them in being able to do so.
+This does not mean that sanctions will not also be applied, alongside learning, intervention, and support.

-The Consequence system ensures positive classroom behaviour is promoted and pupils have many opportunities to stop the undesired behaviour and are supported to make the right choice.
+The consequence system ensures positive classroom behaviour is promoted and pupils have many opportunities to stop the undesired behaviour and are supported to make the right choice.
 (See appendix 2).
 Each classroom has a consequence system displayed, age appropriate, in a prominent place to enable SLT to support the teacher / support staff.
 At any point, in the case of extreme behaviour that shows no sign of improvement, consequences may be escalated.
 We approach 'every session' as a new morning or afternoon session.